sympy/sympy/doc/src/modules/physics/mechanics/kane.rst

 Nonholonomic Constraint Equations
 ---------------------------------

-The second set of equations describe the nonholonomic constraints, otherwise known as velocity constraints.
+The third set of equations describe the nonholonomic constraints, otherwise known as velocity constraints.
 These must be linear in the generalized speeds.
 There are fewer equations than generalized speeds, and thus describe the relationship between the dependent and independent generalized speeds.
 There